-Exceptions to award maximums on a case-by-case basis may apply as outlined in program guidelines.
+Exceptions to award maximums on a case-by-case basis may apply to applicants with a demonstrable hardship as defined in program guidelines.
 If applicable, program guidelines will describe the circumstances in which an exception is needed and will be reviewed and the amount of assistance necessary and reasonable.
 Exceptions defined in the guidelines could include items such as neighborhood or environmental conditions.
 NSD may make exceptions to the maximum award, when necessary, to comply with federal accessibility standards or to reasonably accommodate a person with disabilities.
 All exceptions to award limitations are subject to grant fund availability.